 Everyone makes mistakes.
 But money missteps, banking blunders and lending laments can be costly and take years to rectify.
-Britain is in the midst of economic turmoil with future job losses seemingly inevitable and less household income likely to affect millions as a result of the COVID-19 pandemic.
+Moreover, Britain is in the midst of economic turmoil, with future job losses seemingly inevitable and less household income likely to affect millions due to the COVID-19 pandemic.

 People of all ages are going to find the financial going tough for some time.
-Young people starting out can be particularly vulnerable to making poor financial decisions, ones that will affect them in the long term.
+Young people starting out can be particularly vulnerable to making poor financial decisions, which will affect them in the long term.
 Learning from your mistakes is one of life’s lessons.
 But it’s crucial not to allow a setback to become a catastrophe.
 It’s never too late to recognise and avoid the following common money regrets.
-And that is a lore which applies to all generations.
+And that is lore that applies to all generations.

 Learn from the regrets of others

 Involving older peers in financial interventions can be beneficial.
 In particular, those who have already learned that the current decisions you might consider making might turn out badly.
 As you get older, it gets harder to rectify mistakes or to take action to rectify them.
 Even small decisions can have big implications and snowball if they are not addressed.

 It can be all too easy to think parents don’t understand the lives of younger people.
 Or it can be the case that talking about money is just something boring that only oldies need to worry about.
 But reflecting on the pitfalls that others have faced as they made their way through life or even those that your younger self experienced is one of the best ways to prevent them from happening again.
 After all, learning from our elders is one of the fundamental ways that humans make their way in the world.

 Everyday bad decisions can quickly spiral out of control

 If you’re on a low income, juggling family life with working long hours, are too tired to take a proper look at your bank balance, or you’re simply prone to putting things off for another day, your financial problems can quickly compound to become a complex mess.